 I soon realised there’s no point getting distracted by any of that, it would just confuse me even more since anyone could have switched sides by the next episode.

 And the rings, the protomolecule, the builders and the fiery unknown aggressors?

 I felt waves and waves of searing pain, like Spock trying to communicate with a lump of Horta rock.
 My brain felt like it was about to explode.
 Where’s Shed and his bag of tricks when you need him?

 Oh, yeah, Shed’s head.
 At least that was quick.

-I realised that if I had any chance of engaging in the The Expanse, I needed some juice…and asteroids are my juice.
+I realised that if I had any chance of surviving The Expanse, I needed some juice…and asteroids are my juice.
 If it hadn’t been for all the rock-hopping I may well have followed Naomi out the airlock, if my arteries hadn’t already burst first.

 Five times watching 56 episodes all the way through and a flip and burn to fill in some gaps and I had just about mastered the basics by the end of Season 5.